Chaitanya31612/microservices-amazon-clone/Readme.md

 ```
 then run `skaffold delete` and then `skaffold dev --port-forward` again or
 first run `kubectl apply -f infra/k8s/cart-redis-depl.yaml` and then `skaffold dev --port-forward` again, to ensure the redis pod is up and running before the cart service pod starts.

+## Orders and Payments Services Documentation

+### Overview
+The Orders and Payments services are separate microservices that handle order management and payment processing within the application.
+Both services are built using Node.js, Express, and TypeScript, with MongoDB for data persistence, but they serve different purposes in the overall architecture.
+The Payments service specifically integrates with Stripe for payment processing.

+### Key Features

+#### Orders Service
+- Order creation and management with product details
+- Order status tracking (Created, Cancelled, Awaiting Payment, Complete)
+- Order expiration handling
+- Stores complete product information within orders
+- Integration with other services through event-based communication

+#### Payments Service
+- Secure payment processing using Stripe
+- Order verification before payment
+- Payment record management
+- User authorization checks for payment operations
+- Maintains its own copy of order data for payment processing

+### Microservices Architecture

+#### Data Models

+1. **Order Model in Orders Service**:
+   - Properties: userId, status, expiresAt, products (array with product details and quantity)
+   - Each order contains complete product information
+   - Uses versioning for optimistic concurrency control
+   - Status follows the OrderStatus enum from the common library

+2. **Order Model in Payments Service**:
+   - Properties: userId, status, price, version
+   - Simplified version of the order data needed for payment processing
+   - Uses mongoose-update-if-current for optimistic concurrency control
+   - Maintained separately from the Orders service's model

+3. **Payment Model in Payments Service**:
+   - Properties: orderId, stripeId
+   - Links payments to their corresponding orders

+#### API Endpoints

+1. **Orders Service**:
+   - `POST /api/orders`: Create a new order with product details and quantity
+   - `GET /api/orders`: Retrieve all orders for the current user
+   - `GET /api/orders/:id`: Retrieve a specific order with full product information
+   - `DELETE /api/orders/:id`: Cancel an order

+2. **Payments Service**:
+   - `POST /api/payments`: Process a payment for an order using Stripe
+   - `POST /api/payments/create-order`: Create a simplified order record in the Payments service (temporary endpoint until async communication is fully implemented)

+### Setup and Installation

+1. **Dependencies**:

+   **Orders Service**:
+   - `express` for API routing
+   - `mongoose` for MongoDB interactions
+   - `express-validator` for input validation
+   - `@cgecommerceproject/common` for shared functionality like OrderStatus enum

+   **Payments Service**:
+   - `express` for API routing
+   - `mongoose` for MongoDB interactions
+   - `stripe` for payment processing
+   - `mongoose-update-if-current` for concurrency control
+   - `express-validator` for input validation
+   - `@cgecommerceproject/common` for shared functionality

+2. **Environment Setup**:
+   - Each service has its own MongoDB database
+   - Orders service requires its own MongoDB deployment
+   - Payments service requires its own MongoDB deployment
+   - Payments service requires the Stripe secret key configured in Kubernetes secrets

+### Stripe Integration

+1. **Configuration**:
+   - The Payments service uses the Stripe Node.js SDK
+   - Requires a valid Stripe API key stored in Kubernetes secrets
+   - Uses Stripe API version "2025-04-30.basil"

+2. **Payment Flow**:
+   - Client sends payment token and orderId to the Payments service
+   - Service verifies order existence and user authorization
+   - Service creates a Stripe charge with order details
+   - Service records the payment in the database
+   - Service returns payment and order details to the client

+### Security Considerations

+1. **API Security**:
+   - All endpoints are protected with JWT authentication
+   - Order ownership is verified before allowing payment operations
+   - Input validation using express-validator

+2. **Stripe Security**:
+   - Stripe API key is stored securely in Kubernetes secrets
+   - Payment information is handled directly by Stripe
+   - Metadata is added to payments for audit purposes

+### Common Gotchas and Troubleshooting

+1. **Stripe API Key**:
+   - Ensure the `stripe-secret` is correctly configured in Kubernetes before deploying the Payments service
+   - If payments fail with authentication errors, verify the Stripe API key is valid
+   - The Stripe API key is only needed for the Payments service, not the Orders service

+2. **Microservices Data Consistency**:
+   - The Orders and Payments services maintain separate Order models
+   - The Payments service has a simplified Order model with just the data needed for payment processing
+   - When an order is created in the Orders service, a corresponding record must be created in the Payments service
+   - Currently using a temporary `/api/payments/create-order` endpoint until event-based communication is implemented

+3. **Order Status Management**:
+   - Orders must be in the correct status before payment processing
+   - The OrderStatus enum is shared via the common library to ensure consistency between services
+   - Implement proper error handling for order status transitions across services

+4. **Concurrency Issues**:
+   - Both services use versioning to handle concurrent updates
+   - Always check the version number when updating orders across services
+   - The `mongoose-update-if-current` plugin helps manage document versions

+5. **Service Independence**:
+   - Each service operates independently with its own database
+   - The Payments service can process payments even if the Orders service is temporarily down
+   - However, new orders cannot be paid for if the Orders service is down for extended periods

+6. **Deployment Order**:
+   - Each service has its own MongoDB deployment that should be applied first:
+     ```
+     kubectl apply -f infra/k8s/orders-mongo-depl.yaml
+     kubectl apply -f infra/k8s/payments-mongo-depl.yaml
+     ```
+   - Then restart the deployment with `skaffold dev --port-forward`

+7. **Testing Payments**:
+   - Use Stripe test tokens for development and testing
+   - Test token: `tok_visa` can be used for successful payment simulation
+   - Test token: `tok_chargeDeclined` can be used to simulate declined payments
+   - Remember that the Payments service needs a valid order record before processing payment